Quirinus/vuTools/README.md

 ######Army window:
 - if army is stationed in city, city name links to city training window
-- added city names to the dropdown (armies in cities shown first)
+- added city names to the dropdown, and alphabetically ordered (armies in cities shown first)
 - shows raw unit op/dp/mp (if elf, select magic science for archmages)
 - shows army raw op/dp/mu
 - calculate mod op/dp by choosing military science level (if elf, magic too, for archmages)